-Everybody’s Free (to Ping Timeout) - by Darien [satire]
+Everybody’s Free (to Ping Timeout) - by Darien [possible satire]

 Note